-- (2) Uncovered Health Care Expenses.
-The court shall allocate equally between the parties the cost of reasonable health care expenses not covered by insurance unless the court orders otherwise for good cause, except that a reasonable, uncovered expense in excess of \$5,000 must be allocated based on the parties relative financial circumstances when the expense occurs.
-A party shall reimburse the other party for his or her share of the uncovered expenses within 30 days of receipt of the bill for the health care, payment verification, and, if applicable, a health insurance statement indicating what portion of the cost is uncovered. - Child Support Affidavit and Documentation. (e) Each parent in a court proceeding at which child support is involved must file a pleading under oath which states the parent's adjusted annual income and the components of this income as provided in subparagraph (a)(1).
-This statement must be filed with a party's initial pleading (such as the dissolution petition, divorce complaint or answer, etc.).
-The [THIS] statement must be accompanied by documentation verifying the income.
-For any infraction of these rules, the court may withhold or assess costs or attorney's fees as the circumstances of the case discouragement of like conduct in the future may require; and such costs and attorney's fees may be imposed upon offending attorneys or parties.
+(2) Uncovered Health Care Expenses.
+The court shall allocate equally between the parties the cost of reasonable health care expenses not covered by insurance unless the court orders otherwise for good cause.
+A party shall reimburse the other party for his or her share of the uncovered expenses within 30 days of receipt of the bill for the health care, payment verification, and, if applicable, a health insurance statement indicating what portion of the cost is uncovered.
+Reasonable, uncovered expenses exceeding \$5,000 in a calendar year will be allocated based on the parties' relative financial circumstances when the expenses occur.

+(e) Child Support Affidavit and Documentation.
+Each parent in a court proceeding at which child support is involved must file a statement under oath which states the parent's adjusted annual income and the components of this income as provided in subparagraph (a)(1).
+This statement must be filed with a party's initial pleading (such as the dissolution petition, divorce complaint or answer, etc.), motion to modify, and any response to a motion to modify.
+The statement must be accompanied by documentation verifying the income.
+The statement must state whether the parent has access to health insurance for the children and, if so, the additional cost to the parent of the children's health insurance.
+For any infraction of these rules, the court may withhold or assess costs or attorney's fees as the circumstances of the case and discouragement of like conduct in the future may require; and such costs and attorney's fees may be imposed upon offending attorneys or parties.